Cynthia Clawson

-Cynthia Clawson (born October 11, 1948 in Houston, Texas) is a Grammy Award-winning American gospel singer.
+Cynthia Clawson (born October 11, 1948, in Houston, Texas) is a Grammy Award-winning American gospel singer.
 She has been called "The most awesome voice in gospel music" by Billboard Magazine, and has received five Dove Awards, 15 Dove Award nominations, and a Grammy for her work.

 Biographical information

 Clawson is the daughter of Reverend and Mrs. Tom Clawson.
 She was 3 years old when her father asked her to sing in the small church of which he was the minister.
 From that time, she sang in local neighborhood churches and in Robert Schuller's Hour of Power.
 She has a sister, Patti Clawson, a pianist who sometimes accompanies her in concerts.

-Clawson graduated from Milby High School in Houston, Texas, and is a 1970 graduate of Howard Payne University with a major in vocal performance and a minor in piano.
+Clawson graduated from Milby High School in Houston, and is a 1970 graduate of Howard Payne University with a major in vocal performance and a minor in piano.
 She won the Arthur Godfrey Talent Show her senior year in college.